 For more information about our approach, see our 2022-2026 Corporate Responsibility Plan (PDF)

-Corporate responsibility governance is part of the Corporation’s management structure and involves key individuals at each decision-making and implementation stage under the guidance of the Board of Directors.
+METRO’s corporate responsibility governance is integrated into the Corporation’s management structure, led by the executive team.
+It relies on specific individuals throughout the decision-making and implementation processes, all under the oversight of the Board of Directors.

 Board of Directors

-The Governance and Corporate Responsibility Committee is responsible for the oversight of the Corporation’s activities and disclosure with regards to corporate responsibility, including ESG matters.
-The Board of Directors approves corporate responsibility plans and reports.
+Oversees the Corporation’s activities and disclosure related to corporate responsibility, including ESG matters through the Governance and Corporate Responsibility Committee.
+The Board approves corporate responsibility plans and reports.

 See the Board of DirectorsExecutive Committee

-Approves the corporate responsibility strategy, and ensures the priorities are in line with the Corporation's business strategy and that objectives have been achieved.
+Approves the corporate responsibility strategy and ensures priorities are aligned with the Corporation’s business strategy and the incentive plans of all relevant xecutives and employees, and that objectives are met.

 See the management teamVice-Presidency, Public Affairs and Communications

-Develops the strategic corporate responsibility directions and reports on progress to the executive committee and to the Governance and Corporate Responsibility Committee.
+Develops strategic corporate responsibility directives, supports the Vice Presidencies accountable for corporate responsibility plan programs, and reports on progress to the Executive Committee and to the Governance and Corporate Responsibility Committee.

 In-house teams